srini009/sds-keyval/README.md

 ```

 To compile this code, you'll need to link against `libkvclient` in addition to the "mercury suite" dependencies.

-The key and value type information passed to `kv_open` might not end up being
-so useful in the end.
-We're still working on that one.

 ## Issues